DavidHGillen/Satisfactory_ModelingTools/SF_CommonParts.md

 Recommended usage is on small but detailed machines like Smelters and Forges where the detail is close to the player.

 ## Walkway parts
-Many machines have dedicated walkablke sections and a variety of ladders placed around them.
+Many machines have dedicated walkable sections and a variety of ladders placed around them.
 Both types of walkway floor are decal based and need manual tiling and the ladders are unique lengths every time.
 As such there's several part collections and few preassembled pieces.

 ### Walkway_Deflector
 These prefabs represent some common sizes of the angle deflection panels that are on the undersides of walkways.
 Small, Medium, and Large show different and common ways to assemble the pieces found in the `Deflector Parts` collection.
 These origins are designed to snap to the middle of the outside edge of a walkway.